|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2003

 Lat 4° 30' 0S Long 145° 25' 0E Ulingan is located on the north coast of New Guinea.
-Connected by the North Coast Road to Madang in the south and Hansa Bay to the north.
+Connected by the North Coast Road to Madang to the south and Hansa Bay to the north.
 To the west is Meiwok (Mawok).
-Also known as "Uligan" or "Ulingen" Borders Uligan Harbor (Ulingen Harbor).
+Also known as "Uligan" or "Ulingen" Borders Uligan Harbor (Uligan Harbor, Ulingen Harbor).
 Allied wartime spellings "Ulingan" used by Australians or "Ulingen" used by U. S. Navy.
+Prewar and during the Pacific War located in the Territory of New Guinea.
 Today located in Madang Province in Papua New Guinea (PNG).

 In January 1943 Ulingan was occupied by the Japanese Army causing the local population to flee inland.
-Ulingan village was developed into a depot area with anti-aircraft guns emplaced around Ulingan Harbor.
+Ulingan village was developed into a depot area with anti-aircraft guns emplaced to defend the area.

 During 1943 until early 1944, the Japanese used the North Coast Road northward from Hansa Bay via Uligan then southward to Madang for transporting supplies.
 Also, Uligan Harbor was used by Japanese barges moving along the north coast or as a location to hide them during daylight hours.